LiorKogan/V1/README.md

 * A reporting query:
   * Report [all / up to 𝑘] subgraphs of 𝐺, each is an assignment
   * Report subgraphs of 𝐺, each is a union of assignments, e.g., the union of all assignments with identical assignments to all entities (and different assignments to relationships)
   * Report a single subgraph of 𝐺, composed of the union of all assignments.
-This is sometimes preferred since it avoids combinatorial explosion for many queries (e.g., if a person owns ten white horses, any subset of five of the person's horses compose an assignment to _P1'''_).
+This is sometimes preferred since it avoids a combinatorial explosion for many queries (e.g., if a person owns ten white horses, any subset of five of the person's horses compose an assignment to _P1'''_).
 However, for some patterns, individual assignments cannot be deduced from their union.

 Implementations may support one or more of the above.